New Paragraph

 Fill out an inquiry form.

-OCIA sessions meet on Sundays starting with the new school year each Fall.
+OCIA sessions meet at St. Agnes on Sundays starting with the new school year each Fall.
 We worship at the 9am Mass together each Sunday.
-Twice a month, we stay after Mass for coffee/donuts and faith sharing in the parish center, 10:30am-12:30pm.
+Twice a month, we stay after Mass for coffee, donuts, and faith sharing in the parish center,10am -12:45pm.
 These sessions focus on how Catholics know and live their faith.
-They are led by members of the community of St. Agnes, including priests, deacons, professional lay ministers, and catechists.
+They are led by dedicated team of priests, deacons, and experienced teachers.
 Sponsors and family members are welcome to all OCIA events.

 Fax: 239-354-4462